Philip Spratt: Meerut conspiracy trial

-They were charged under Section 121A: conspiring to deprive the King Emperor of his sovereignty of British India.
+They were charged under Section 121A of the Indian Penal Code: conspiring to deprive the King Emperor of his sovereignty of British India.
 The body of conspirators was the Comintern and its associated organisations, and in particular the Indian party.

 Spratt was sentenced to 12 years imprisonment, which on appeal, was reduced to 2; he was released from jail in October 1934.
-He discusses the psychology of imprisonment in an article which appeared in the Modern Review (Calcutta) in 1937.
+He discusses the psychology of imprisonment in an article which appeared in the Modern Review, Calcutta in 1937.

-It is his time in Meerut – Spratt records in his memoirs – that marked the beginning of his emotional turn away from communism: "When we had been in jail a year or two, the significance of the new Comintern line which we had accepted so uncomprehendingly at Calcutta began to show itself.
+It is his time in Meerut that marked the beginning of his emotional turn away from communism: "When we had been in jail a year or two, the significance of the new Comintern line which we had accepted so uncomprehendingly at Calcutta began to show itself.
 It compelled the renovated party to split the central trade union body twice within two years, and to direct fierce criticism at the Congress, whose great Civil Disobedience campaigns made our activities look rather silly.
 We found fault with what was being done, but we did not direct our attack at the persons really responsible, viz. the Comintern authorities in Moscow… My own feelings were not of doubt or criticism but of boredom.
 I was closely involved in the preparation of the defence case, an immense and tedious job, and in the politics of the jail and the party outside.
 I gradually lost interest in all three, and became absorbed in reading and writing on other subjects… I have no doubt that here was the beginning of an emotional turn away from communism".

-In December 1934 he was arrested again and interned under the emergency legislation passed to suppress Civil Disobedience.
+In December 1934, he was arrested again and interned under the emergency legislation passed to suppress Civil Disobedience.
 He spent 18 months in the Fort at Belgaum, and was released finally in June 1936.

 During his time in Meerut, Spratt learnt to read Hindi and one of the first books he read was Atmakatha by Mahatma Gandhi.
 On doing so, he resolved to write a study of Gandhi and while in Belgaum wrote his book on the Mahatma entitled Gandhism: An Analysis.
 While in confinement, Spratt also wrote the foreword for Peshawar to Moscow: Leaves from an Indian Muhajireen's Diary by Shaukat Usmani.